-A video explainer done for no cost to initially rollout inKind to nonprofits.
+A video explainer (created with zero budget) was our initial rollout of inKind to nonprofits.

 Initially we had nonprofits build campaign pages asking for the items they needed to complete their projects.

-Phase 2 was to do our deeper dive research on our personas and our UX.
-This led us to iterate to a more social, story-focused project/campaign page.
+Phase 2 focused on deeper research into our personas and user experience.
+Those insights led us to iterate toward a more social, story-driven project and campaign page.

 The new experience was launched!